georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ```

-The permutation importance feature selection has outlined , the 29 feaures are gra.
-Any amount less than 0 was elimnated.
-Some with a permuation importance of less than 0.
+The permutation importance feature selection has outlined 58 features.

 ![alt text](/img/posts/fraud_prod/graphs/permutation_importance_2_.png)

-Any feature with a permutation importance amount less than 0 was removed as it doesn't actually improve the importance of the model.
+Any feature with a permutation importance amount less than or equal to 0 was removed as it doesn't actually improve the importance of the model.

 Here are the features: